 - High iso film is not the same as high iso digital sensors, your photos will be so grainy that it’s unusable (unless you are an Instagram only photographer).

-- You will very likeley have to spend extra money and time on the cameras you buy, because something is broken.
+- You will very likely have to spend extra money and time on the cameras you buy, because something is broken.
 It happened again and again to me.
 Expect it before buying.

-- Scanning film to digitalize it is painfull and very unsatisfying.
-It takes a lot of time and you will most likely be disapointed.
+- Scanning film to digitalize it is painful and very unsatisfying.
+It takes a lot of time and you will most likely be disappointed.
 I had a hard time getting good results, tried different scanners and methods, always got same bad results.